 I’m a strong advocate of approaching property investment as a business first, and as an investment second (a close second) — especially if you’re planning on managing a rental property on your own.
 These two perspectives are directly associated as far as I’m concerned, but I’ll get further into my point.

 Whether you’re renovating a basement suite to have a tenant cover a portion of your mortgage, or whether you’re looking at a nifty multi unit, understanding what you’re getting into on a management level is a valuable step towards total preparedness in your quest to being an outstanding landlord.
 If you do a full course of due dilligence, you’re making what is probably going to be a smart move long term — however — just looking at physical condition and expense reports is a very one sided approach in the decision to borrow hundreds of thousands of dollars.
 You wouldn’t ONLY do that if you were buying an accounting practice right?
 Or a bakery?
 Even if you’re using a property manager it’s no different than being an owner of a retail store that you just happen to have a paid fulltime manager working in.
+Find a Realtor who can ensure that rental properties are well-maintained and tenants are satisfied.

 I like to call the examination of some of these finer points — the important details.
 Assuming something will run on it’s own — cash flow positive, and with tenants as happy as kittens just because you bought — is nuts.